-In the Baltic, multispecies analyses indicate that trade-offs exist between fishing on cod or herring and sprat.
-Increased fishing pressure on cod may increase the risk of a low cod stock size, thereby reducing cod predation on sprat and herring and allowing great survival and growth in these two prey species.
+In the Baltic Proper, multispecies analyses indicate that trade-offs exist between fishing on cod or herring and sprat.
+Increased fishing pressure on cod may increase the risk of a low cod stock size, thereby reducing cod predation on sprat and herring and allowing higher survival in these two prey species.
 Increased fishing pressure on herring and sprat may have a negative impact on the condition and growth of cod (by reducing the forage available for cod) and result in lower cod yields.
 The magnitude of the interaction between the species depends on the spatial and temporal overlap among the three stocks.
+Currently, the eastern Baltic cod stock is at such a low level that its impact on herring and sprat mortality rates can be considered to be very low.